What Is The Kimberley Process Certification Scheme?

 As a consumer, your opinion matters and you have a lot of influence to put an end to the harmful market for “conflict diamonds”.

-By purchasing a Lab-Grown diamond from Gemifique, not only will you feel better by ensuring that your diamond engagement ring does not come from someone else’s suffering, but you are also contributing towards a greener tomorrow for future generations.
+By purchasing a Lab-Grown diamond from GEMIFIQUE, not only will you feel better by ensuring that your diamond does not come from someone else’s suffering, but you are also contributing towards a greener tomorrow for future generations.

-We, at Gemifique, pride ourselves with the fact that we only offer Lab-Grown diamonds, paving the way to ensure that we make this positive contribution to our communities become reality!
+We, at GEMIFIQUE, pride ourselves with the fact that we only offer Lab-Grown diamonds, paving the way to ensure that we make this positive contribution to our communities!